ptsanchez/cse15l-lab-reports/index.md

 ## Remotely Connecting

 Once you have reset your password, now we can use the terminal in VScode to finally use remote access.
 If you have a windows device, you will need to download git if you have not done so previously.
 This can be found at [https://git-scm.com/](https://git-scm.com/).
+If you are on a Mac device, you can continnue without downloading.

 At the top of the VSCode terminal, go to the terminal tab to **New Terminal.** When this terminal is open, on the right side, make sure that the terminal you are using is under bash, which uses _Git Bash_.
 For example, if you are using windows the default terminal will be powershell.
 Click the little arrow next to the plus sign on the terminal tab to make a new _Git Bash terminal_.
 Input the following command, replacing the first part before the "@" with your own cs15l username.
 The following command is an example of a command using my username to use remote access.
 ```